Unusual things to do in London: hidden gems and quirky spots

 Photo by Regent’s Park Open Air Theatre

-Regent’s Park is right in the centre of the city, and pretty hard to miss when you visit London.
+Regent’s Park is right in the centre of the city, and pretty hard to overlook when you visit London.

-It’s so big though, that visitors might miss the theatre hidden in the middle of the park.
+It’s so big though, that visitors might miss the open air theatre hidden in the middle of the park.

 It features a range of productions, from classic drama to stand-up comedy.

-The idea of an open air theatre in a place like London, where it may rain at any time, can sound a bit weird.
+The idea of an open air theatre in a place like London, where it may rain at any time, can sound a bit ambitious.

 he Narcissus Hall in Leighton House Museum